Research Data Collection and Storage (RDCS) Service

-The Center for Clinical Data Analysis (CCDA) assists researchers with accessing clinical data for research purposes.
+The Core for Clinical Research Data Acquisition (CCDA) assists researchers with accessing clinical data for research purposes.
 The CCDA is staffed with experienced data analysts who will assist you with access to data while also helping you comply with Data Trust privacy and security regulations.
 Here is how it works:

 - Preliminary, anonymous data for feasibility, grant applications and statistical population sample-size estimates